sd-powell/portfolio_project_1/README.md

 1. **Engage and Inspire** - Highlight his timeless sounds, creating a deep connection with music lovers and event organisers
 2. **Promote Accessibility** - Provide visitors with easy access to mixes, upcoming gigs, booking information, and social platforms
 3. **Build Trust** - Showcase his extensive experience and passion for creating memorable, immersive musical experiences
-4. **Modern and Functional Design** - Offer a sleek, user-friendly interface that embodies the energy and sophistication of my music
+4. **Modern and Functional Design** - Offer a sleek, user-friendly interface that embodies the energy and sophistication of the DJ's music
-5. **Expand Reach** - Connect with a global audience, reinforcing my position as a trusted DJ for private events, clubs, and festivals
+5. **Expand Reach** - Connect with a global audience, reinforcing the DJ's position as a trusted DJ for private events, clubs, and festivals

 ---